simonjoom/material-gatsby/content/instructor/en/laure.md

 date: "2018-07-02"
 ---

-### Description %User%
+### Laure's Description
-%User% is a competent ski instructor, he was working with ESF 1650 .
+Laure is a competent ski instructor, he was working with ESF 1650 .
 She speaks fluently english, skiscool hired him at many time and his customers was everytimes satisfied of their journey with her.

 In the 3 Valleys, (Courchevel, Meribel or Val Thorens) I request for a minimum of 3 full days.
 Deeply winter for skiing !!!